StoneCypher/fsl/draft tutorial.md

 [Green Yellow Red] 'Disable' ~> Off;
 ```

+### Using named sequences in transitions: &Foo -> bar;

-Which comes out as a multiplexing in arrows, like usual:
+`Named ordered sequences` come out as a multiplexing in arrows, like usual:

 ```fsl
 &Colors: [Green Yellow Red];